ritaturk/xenko-docs/GUIDELINES.md

 A Getting Started page consists of the following content:

 1. The page title (the subject dealt in the page).
+2. A short introduction explaining why the topic matters and the purposes of the feature or tool.
-2. A paragraph explaining what the reader will learn in the page.
+3. A short paragraph explaining what the reader will concretely learn to do in the page.
-3. The knowledge needed to be able to follow the instructions (if any).
+4. The knowledge needed to be able to follow the instructions (if any).
-4. An image or a video illustrating what the user will learn (if possible).
+5. An image or a video illustrating what the user will learn (if possible).
-5. A table of content summarizing the main steps of the page (if applicable).
+6. A table of content summarizing the main steps of the page (if applicable).
-6. The sub-titles and the content of the page.
+7. The sub-titles and the content of the page.

 Example:
 ```